 Our Mission & History

-The following is a brief history of our more than nine-decades-old organization.
+The following is a brief historical timeline of our over 100-year-old organization.
 Senator Arthur Capper's legacy of helping individuals with disabilities is indeed living on.

-1920 - The Capper Fund established by Arthur Capper - United States Senator, former Kansas Governor, publisher, philanthropist and devoted advocate of children with special needs.
+1920 - The Capper Fund was established by Arthur Capper - United States Senator, former Kansas Governor, publisher, philanthropist, and a devoted advocate of children with special needs.

 1934 - Conversion of the informal Capper Fund to The Capper Foundation for Crippled Children, a non-profit Kansas Corporation.